• Skip to primary navigation

 Fika time at da Matteo cafe in Gothenburg

-Fikas are common in Swedish workplaces, often occurring twice-daily, in the mid-morning and again in the mid-afternoon.
+Fikas are a part of everyday life in Swedish workplaces, often occurring twice daily, in the mid-morning and again in the mid-afternoon.

 Cappuccino